-More migrants from non-English-speaking countries have been coming to New Zealand, which creates some opportunities for interpreters.
-They are sometimes called in to help migrants resettle, which can involve interpreting at medical and Inland Revenue appointments.
+More migrants from non-English-speaking countries have been coming to New Zealand.
+Interpreters are sometimes called in to interpret at medical and government agency appointments.

 Interpreters work in a range of settings

-A few interpreters are full-time employees, but most work part time, on contract, and may supplement their income with other jobs.
+A few interpreters are full-time employees, but most work part time, on contract.

 Interpreters can work for:

-- Parliament and government departments such as the Waitangi Tribunal
+- government departments such as the Waitangi Tribunal

 - the police, prisons and courts

-- Spiessl, K, national secretary, New Zealand Society of Translators and Interpreters, Careers New Zealand interview, April 2016.
+- Spiessl, K, secretary, and Poff-Pencole, I, president, New Zealand Society of Translators and Interpreters, careers.govt.nz interview, October 2020.

-- Te Taura Whiri i te Reo Māori (the Māori Language Comission) website, accessed March 2016, (www.tetaurawhiri.govt.nz).
+- Te Taura Whiri i te Reo Māori (the Māori Language Commission) website, accessed October 2020, (www.tetaurawhiri.govt.nz).

 Progression and specialisations

-With further training, interpreters can move into translation work (converting written material from one language to another).
+Interpreters may progress to set up their own business.
+With further training, interpreters may move into translation work (converting written material from one language to another).

 - sign language interpreting